 There was an exception error during a login attempt.

-Additionally, you may notice the following behavior when you sign in to your Microsoft cloud service such as Office 365, Windows Azure, or Windows Intune by using a federated account:
+Additionally, you may notice the following behavior when you sign in to your Microsoft cloud service such as Office 365, Microsoft Azure, or Windows Intune by using a federated account:

 "There was a problem accessing this site" error message occurs before you can try to provide credentials to AD FS.